 Sonos is still the hottest property in the wireless multi-room speaker market, thanks to its all-encompassing range of smart speakers, soundbars and companion devices.

 Sonos deals can be hard to find but with an increasingly large family of products and plenty of online competition, you can sniff out the odd bargain.
 Below you'll find our round-up of all the Sonos products, the differences between them, and where to find the cheapest price.
+And with Black Friday around the corner, it's a good time to be keeping an eye out for bargains.

-Ignoring its Play:1 predecessor below, the Sonos One is the cheapest Sonos wireless speaker - and now it's even better value, thanks to a Gen 2 update.
+Aside from the Sonos x IKEA speakers, the Sonos One is the cheapest Sonos wireless speaker - and now it's even better value, thanks to a Gen 2 update.
 The differences between the two are slight.
 The Gen 2 gets Bluetooth Low Energy (BLE), an updated processor, and increased memory, but the sound quality and feature set remains the same.

 Like the majority of Sonos's wireless speakers, the Play:3 is another cracking performer and is now available with a tidy saving.
 No touch-sensitive controls or voice assistants, but all the control and streaming functionality of the Sonos family is there.
 Naturally you get a lift in performance over the Play:1 too.